Outdoor Dog Photography

 How can I use my photos?

 You receive a personal use license and print release in the contract.
 This means you can use the photos on your personal social media pages, make prints or albums, and include them in a personal email newsletter.
-You can't use them for commercial purposes or resale.
+You can't use them for commercial purposes or resale, and you can't upload them to AI to create new photos.

 I've never had a professional dog photoshoot before.
 Is that okay?